-Shopify is one of the most well-known ecommerce platforms on the market today.
+Shopify is one of the biggest power players in the ecommerce platform market today.
 If you’re thinking about rebranding, you may be wondering how to change the store name on Shopify.
-It’s relatively simple to do but not something you should do on a whim.
+It’s relatively simple to do but absolutely not something you should do on a whim because changing your shop name affects how customers find you.

 How to Find Your Shopify Store Name

-Your Shopify store name is how your customers find you, so it should match your branding.
+Your Shopify store name is how your customers find you, so it should match your brand.
 You can find your Shopify Store name in your account settings.

 It’s crucial to choose a name you’ll stick with over the long term.
-Changing your store name will throw off your customers, negatively affecting sales.
+Changing your store name will throw off your customers, and cause sales to plummet.

 How to Change Store Name on Your Desktop